 This technique involves going down to one knee with your knee facing out 30 degrees to the side of your body rather than straight on with your toes touching the ground.
 Your standing leg should also be pointed out to the side away from the body.

-This provides a more stable base for you to draw and aim your gun while also offering better freedom of movement with your upper body to turn from side to side to hit multiple targets from one position.
+This provides a more stable base for you to draw and aim your gun while also offering better freedom of movement with your upper body turning from side to side to hit multiple targets from one position.